-Dry mix shotcrete (typically called gunite) is shot by a $200,000+ pump truck.
-To shoot gunite, it takes a sizable investment as opposed to just a little pump.
+Dry mix shotcrete (typically called gunite) is shot by a specialized gunite pump truck.
+To shoot gunite, it takes specialized equipment to ensure high quality work.
 Because it is shot dry with water mixed in at the nozzle, you can get a much stronger shell with more cement.

-Any "worker with a $5,000 pump" can do shotcrete, but to do gunite, there is extensive equipment and expense.
-Big companies use gunite because of all the advantages and performance.
-Smaller companies (that try to be "jacks of all trades") typically use wet mix to save money.
+Any worker “with a cheap pump” can do shotcrete, but to do gunite, there is extensive equipment and expense.
+Professional pool contractors use gunite because of all the advantages and performance.
+Smaller companies (that try to be “jacks of all trades”) typically use wet mix to save money.

 Rebound is the material that ricochets off the application surface during the gunite operation.
 Rebound is typically made up of the larger and harder particles (which tend to ricochet) and does not contain adequate cement, water or density to develop significant strength.
 Rebound, therefore, should not be used in any application where strength, hardness or durability is needed (such as the pool bond beam).
 Unfortunately, it is common practice by many pool builders to use this rebound in critical areas of the pool.
 If you are watching your pool builder install the shell and the material falls to the floor, none of this material should be used in anything other than the steps.